Lastorder-DC/The-Sims-2-Legacy-Collection-Fixer/README.md

  - I highly recommend you do not use "high, uncompressed" option with the built-in recording feature.
 This causes the file size of the videos to be insanely massive.
 I found that a 60 second video ended up being **4 GB**.

 - The videos recorded with the built-in recording feature can not be played in Windows 11's default media player due to it not supporting VP6.
-I reccomand using [VLC](https://www.videolan.org/vlc/) to watch them.
+I recommend using [VLC](https://www.videolan.org/vlc/) to watch them.

 ---